 Rescan to Keep Your Channels

-Why is WBNX moving?
+Why did WBNX move?

 The Federal Communications Commission (FCC), which regulates the public airwaves, held an auction to reallocate TV broadcast airwaves for wireless internet broadband services.
 Now nearly 1,000 TV stations are required to move frequencies to make room for wireless internet carriers.
 As directed by the FCC, TV stations will be moving frequencies at different times starting in 2018 through at least the spring of 2020.
 This may require viewers who use an antenna to watch TV to rescan more than once – each time a local station changes frequencies.